KirillDemochkin/kirilldemochkin.github.io/_posts/2021-6-19-GANsAndRoses.md

 ##### 🎯 At a glance:

-Have you ever tried restoring old photos?
-It is a long tedious process since the degradation artifacts are complex, and the poses and expressions are diverse.
-Luckily the authors from ARC Tencent came up with GFP-GAN - a new method for real-world blind face restoration that leverages a pretrained GAN and spatial feature transform to restore facial details with a single forward pass.
+Did you ever want to see what you look like as an anime waifu?
+Thanks to the authors of GANs N' Roses you can animefy (pretty sure this isn't a real word) selfies and even videos with a multitude of unique styles.
+The authors from the University of Illinois propose a new generator architecture that combines a content code computed from a face image and a randomly chosen style to produce consistent, diverse and controllable anime faces with attributes matching the content image.

 ##### ⌛️ Prerequisites: